 Slide Rail System Secures New Storm Water Lift Station Project

 The project site was graded to a level base and did not present any challenges or concerns.
 The use of a shoring device was required as the excavation walls reached 20-ft in depth which posed a high risk of cave-in.
 The contractor looking for a shoring solution contacted NTS for assistance.
-NTS provided several trench protection solutions and after some careful consideration the contractor calculated that a slide rail system was the best cost effective solution.
+NTS provided several trench protection solutions and after some careful consideration, the contractor calculated that a slide rail system was the best cost-effective solution.
 Slide rail systems are composed of steel panels and corner posts that can be assembled as a 4-sided modular system or as a linear multi-bay system.
-Additionally, Slide rail systems can be combined with multiple accessories such as rolling struts, steel sheets and steel guided frames.
-For this project the contractor needed a 4-sided configuration with no accessories.
-Once the new storm sewer lift station is completed the risk of a potential flooding will be reduced to a safe margin and avoid any future pipe failure repairs.
+Additionally, Slide rail systems can be combined with multiple accessories such as rolling struts, steel sheets, and steel guided frames.
+For this project, the contractor needed a 4-sided configuration with no accessories.
+Once the new storm sewer lift station is completed the risk of potential flooding will be reduced to a safe margin and avoid any future pipe failure repairs.